adap/flower/baselines/FedMLB/README.md

 This code uses or defines subclasses of the `tf.keras.layers.Layer` class to leverage a series of preprocessing layer to be used in the `.map()` primitive of `tf.data.Dataset` (see `dataset.py`).

+### Special Configs
+`restart_from_checkpoint: True`
+If True, looks for a checkpoint of that config to restart the training, otherwise initializes a new model.

+`save_checkpoint: True`
+If True, saves a checkpoint server model at the end of the training.

+`logging_memory_usage: False`
+If True, logs memory and GPU's memory usage (need for psutil and nvidia-smi installed).

 ## Differences with the Original Implementation
 In the original implementation from